wadetb/shellspace/README.md

 adb devices
 ```

 If you see your phone's IP address listed, you are good to go.
 Insert the phone into the Gear VR and use `adb push` to send files over.
-The start menu reloads the `start.menu` file each time it is opened.

 If you do not see your phone's IP address, retry the `adb connect` conmmand once or twice and it should succeed, otherwise troubleshoot your network connection.

+The start menu reloads the `start.menu` file each time it is opened; there is no need to restart Shellspace between updates.

 Wifi connections are convenient for iterating on menus and JavaScript code but are pretty slow for doing C++ development thanks to the transfer speed.
+This situation will improve when the C++ plugins are split into individual .so files.